Hokkaido Athletics Association’s Unpaid Dues and Embezzlement Scandal | FRIDAY DIGITAL

 • Share on LINE

-FRIDAY Digital has now independently obtained a document from the March 2 meeting of the Hokkaido Association of Athletics Federations’ Board of Directors.
-At the bottom of the document, it states, “The contents of the above items (1) through (10) are to be kept confidential until the official interim report is released. >The document is highly confidential.
+FRIDAY Digital obtained a document from the Hokkaido TFA’s board meeting held on March 2nd.
+At the bottom of the document, it is stated, “The contents of (1) to (10) above should not be disclosed until the formal interim report is released.” indicating that the document is highly confidential.

-<(The possibility (of maintaining the foundation) depends on whether the administrative staff will repay the unaccounted money or not.
+(The possibility of maintaining the incorporated foundation) depends on whether the administrative staff repay the unaccounted funds or not.

 Shotaro Shiroyama, the Japanese record holder in the long jump, competed in the World Championships in Budapest last August.
 Registered with the Hokkaido Association of Athletics Federations, Shiroyama is scheduled to compete in the Paris Olympics trials in June, but we wonder how he feels about the current state of the organization, which is in danger of extinction.

-Toshiki Tsuda, a sportswriter who has been pursuing the non-payment of registration fees and improper accounting practices of the Hokkaido Athletic Association, is scathing in his criticism.
+Criticizes sports writer Toshiki Tsuda, who is pursuing the investigation into the unpaid registration fees and inappropriate accounting practices of the Hokkaido TFA.

 • PHOTO Kyodo News (2nd photo)